simpsonlab/preqclr/README.md

 ## Acknowledgements

-preqc-lr uses overlap and assembly information from minimap2 and miniasm, respectively.
+preqclr uses overlap and assembly information from minimap2 and miniasm, respectively.
 To parse the output PAF file, and efficiently read fasta files we used kseq and PAF parser in miniasm.
 I would like to thank Heng Li for developing these tools.